naz-az/Deep-Learning-Deployment/README.md

 ## Contributions

-We actively encourage contributions to this repository!
+I actively encourage contributions to this repository!
 If you're keen to add your own AI deployment projects or refine the existing ones, don't hesitate to submit a pull request.
 Let's collaborate to make AI more accessible, understandable, and beneficial for all.